dcsil/CSC491/presentations/diversity_product.md

 Other examples of potential problems include:

-- Youtube, when it first started, had an issue where 5-10% of their videos were uploaded upside down due to left handed users
+- YouTube, when it first started, had an issue where 5-10% of their videos were uploaded upside down due to left handed users
     - Their team was mostly right-handed people
 - In the 1950s, Kodak developed a colour calibration card with a white woman
     - Took until the 1970s until the realized it had an impact on dark-skinned users